 AMERICAN RESCUE PLAN ACT OF 2021 (HR 1319): The president signed into law a $1.9 trillion coronavirus relief package on March 11.
 The package includes: almost $29 billion in grants for restaurants, $7.5 billion for vaccine distribution, $48 billion for testing and contact-tracing efforts, $1,400 in direct payments to most Americans, a $300 per week supplemental unemployment bonus through Sept.
-6 and more than $7 billion more for Paycheck Protection Program loans.
-NEW: On March 30, the president signed HR1799, which extends the application deadline for forgivable PPP loans to May 31.
+6 (ending in Alabama June 19) and more than $7 billion more for Paycheck Protection Program loans.
+On March 30, the president signed HR1799, which extended the application deadline for forgivable PPP loans to May 31.
 It gives the Small Business Administration until June 30 to process the loans.

 No Alabama Extension Necessary if 2020 Income Taxes Filed by May 17 (ADOR guidance): The Alabama Department of Revenue issued guidance March 18 stating, “Alabama taxpayers will not need to request an extension to file Alabama individual income tax returns without a late-filing penalty through the extended federal due date.”
 Interest will accrue from April 15 to May 17, so the department “encourages taxpayers to make their payments for the 2020 tax year as soon as possible to avoid the accrual of interest beyond April 15.”
 Track progress of your refunds at myalabamataxes.gov.

 QUARANTINE FOR COVID-19 CONTACTS